Winter getaways: 5 Munster lighthouse experiences

 Embrace the winter elements at these marvellous Munster lighthouses.

-With five Great Lighthouses of Ireland experiences dotting Munster’s coastline, a spring trip along these shores is a must.
+With five Great Lighthouses of Ireland experiences dotting Munster’s coastline, a winter road trip along these shores is a must.
 Uncover heritage, history and even wildlife on overnight stays or delightful day trips.

-Peppered across counties Cork, Kerry and Clare, get planning your ideal spring trip!
+Peppered across counties Cork, Kerry and Clare, get planning your ideal break!

 A Black Light | Ballycotton Lighthouse

 The idyllic East Cork fishing village of Ballycotton boasts renowned eateries, superb seafood and endless Atlantic vistas.
 The inspiring horizon itself showcases a black beacon known as Ballycotton Lighthouse.

 Perched offshore on beautiful Ballycotton Island, this lighthouse has stood firm on the seascape since the 1840s.
 Take the exciting boat trip over (April-October only) with Ballycotton Sea Adventures and imagine how past lightkeepers felt as they made that same crossing.
 Expert local guides will show you around the iconic lighthouse and the picturesque island itself – watch out for the resident goats!